redhat-cop/redhat-cop.github.io/ci/publishing-images.md

 We use [GitHub Actions](https://github.com/features/actions) for many continuous integration needs, including publishing images.
 To get started, create a new YAML file in your repo at `.github/workflows/`.
 The name of the file doesn't matter, but would typically be something like `workflow.yaml`, `main.yaml` or specifically `publish-image.yaml`.

-The contents of the file should look like this (this is an example for our rabbitmq image):
+The contents of the file should look like this:

 ```
 {% raw %}
-name: rabbitmq-publish
+name: myapp-publish
 on:
   push:
     branches: